kwonus/Quelle/Quelle-AVX.md

 In 2023, Quelle 2.0 was released.
 This new release is not a radical divergence from version 1.
 Most of the changes are centered around macros, control variables, filters, and export directives.
 Search syntax has remained largely unchanged.
 It turned out that the PEG grammar had some  ambiguity differentiating between the various implicit actions.
 To eliminate that ambiguity, new operators were introduced  [We added $ % and || to name a few] .
 These additions also reduce the need for clause delimiters.
 The version 2 spec feels more streamlined, more intuitive, and comes with a working revision of the PEG grammar.
 Implicit actions for Macros are now referred to as *apply* and *invoke* [those verbs replace *save* and *execute* respectively].

-The one change to the search specification in Quelle 2.0 is the dropping of support for bracketed search terms.
+One fundamental change to the search specification in Quelle 2.0 is the dropping of support for bracketed search terms.
 While parsing these artifacts was easy within the PEG grammar, implementing the search from the parse was quite complex.
 That seldom-used feature doubled the complexity of corresponding search-algorithms.
 Having successfully implemented bracketed terms in the AV-Bible Windows application, I will make two strong assertions about bracketed terms:

 1. implementation was intensely complex
 2. almost no one used it.